-As stated above, it is possible to sustain a traumatic brain injury without being diagnosed by a doctor.
-Often, the only way to detect a TBI, especially a mild one, is by monitoring the victim in the days and weeks after the accident.
+It’s possible to sustain a traumatic brain injury without being diagnosed by a doctor.
+Often, the only way to detect a mild TBI is by monitoring the victim in the days and weeks after the accident.

 If you think you or a loved one may be suffering from a TBI, look out for warning signs.
 If any of these symptoms develop, call your doctor or go to an emergency room immediately: